A crisis occurs when a stressful life event overwhelms an individual’s ability to cope effectively in the face of a perceived challenge or threat.

 Stark County Mobile Response Hotline

 A crisis can happen any time, anywhere.
-Coleman Professional Services’ Mobile Response
+Coleman Health Services’ Mobile Response

 Adult & Youth programs rapidly deploy culturally-competent, trauma-informed on-site crisis support using behavioral health interventions that are sensitive to the age-specific youth and adults.

 The Mobile Response Team is comprised of professionals trained in crisis intervention, information and referral.
 The team provides mobile behavioral health services to individuals in the home, at school, workplace and in various other community settings.